-Q: I’ve heard a lot of conflicting information about child-only policies.
+Q. I’ve heard conflicting information about child-only health insurance policies.
 I’m on Medicare, but I need coverage for my 16-year-old daughter.
 Are these plans available in the exchange?
-What about off-exchange?
+What about outside the exchange?

-A: Yes, you can purchase a child-only policy for your daughter, either in the exchange or off-exchange.
-If you qualify for a subsidy to help pay for her coverage or to lower the out-of-pocket amount, they are only available in the exchange.
+A. Yes, you can purchase a child-only policy for your daughter, either in the exchange or off-exchange.
+If you qualify for a subsidy to help pay for her coverage or to lower the out-of-pocket amount, they are only available in the exchange (note that subsidies are larger and more widely available for 2021 and 2022, thanks to the American Rescue Plan).
 But regardless of where you get her policy, any health insurer offering coverage to adults must offer the same coverage to children.

 There have been a lot of changes in the child-only market since the ACA was signed into law, and for a time, many insurers stopped offering child-only policies – hence the confusion.

 One of the earliest provisions of the law was to make coverage for children under age 19 guaranteed issue in the individual market starting on September 23, 2010.
 From that point on, children could not be denied coverage based on medical history.

 This same provision has been in effect for all policies in the individual market since 2014, accompanied by an individual mandate that required nearly everyone to have health insurance.
 The individual mandate was enforced via a penalty from 2014 through 2018, and the ACA also created premium subsidies that became available as of 2014 to keep coverage affordable.
 Neither of those was applicable to children in 2010 – there was no requirement that parents maintain health insurance for their children, nor were there any subsidies to help pay for coverage.